There are plenty of calibrator uses. They play a crucial role across industries by ensuring accuracy & reliability of measurement instruments.

 • Assessment: Understanding the instrument’s specifications & calibration requirements.

-• Selection: As per the instrument type, the technician(s) have to select the required calibration parameters that can include pressure, current, voltage, and temperature, etc.
+• Selection: As per the instrument type, the technician(s) have to select the required calibration parameters which can include pressure, current, voltage, temperature, etc.

 • Reference: The technicians have to then input the known reference values, which the DUT is supposed to ideally measure/respond to.
 These reference values tend to serve as the benchmark for such a comparison.

-• Preparation: Ensuring that the calibration equipment has been set up correctly and it is functioning accurately.
+• Preparation: Ensuring that the calibration equipment has been set up correctly and is functioning accurately.

-• Adjustment: Making necessary adjustments to the specific device under test for aligning it with the reference standard.
+• Adjustment: Making necessary adjustments to the specific device under test to align it with the reference standard.

 • Documentation: Recording calibration data and issuing a calibration certificate for documenting the entire process and the received results.